@ Dr Sarah J. Buckley 2005 www.sarahbuckley.com

 At other times, it was more psychic, and I found myself heading for the laundry tub, where we usually eliminated, without really thinking.
 When I was distracted, or delayed acting on my hunch, I usually got peed on.
 (However, she very seldom peed on me when I carried her in a sling) Her signal for poop was usually few farts, or sometimes she’d even pull off the breast as a means of signalling that she needed to go.
 She didn’t want to sit in her own poop!

 Learning Maia’s daily pattern was also useful.
 She usually pooped first thing in the morning, and, as a baby, tended to pee frequently (about every 10 minutes) in the first few hours after arising.
 (My husband found this really tricky when he was ‘on duty’ in the morning.)
 I noticed that she would also pee about 10 minutes after breastfeeding or drinking and would almost always pee on awaking.
-(I think the need to eliminate awakens many of us!)
+(Offering elimination opportunities when your baby awakens is a great place to start with EC.)

 After 3 months or so of doing this, I became more sure of my interpretation and I would sometimes gently persist, even when she was reluctant, and usually she’d eliminate.
 However it’s a fine line, and it’s vital to have cooperation, and not a battle of wills, which can sometimes develop around ‘toileting’.
 EC is a dance of togetherness that develops, as with breastfeeding, from love and respect for each other.